 Project Status and Funding Source

-This project includes design, property acquisition, and construction of approximately 800 linear feet of 48-inch storm sewer pipe along South Birdneck Road, between Jackson Street and Sea Street.
-These pipes would replace the existing 24-inch and 30-inch pipes that currently collect runoff along South Birdneck Road and from the Seatack neighborhood.
+This project included design, property acquisition and construction of approximately 800 linear feet of storm sewer pipe along South Birdneck Road, between Jackson Street and Sea Street.
+The pipes replaced the existing 24-inch and 30-inch pipes that collected runoff along South Birdneck Road and from the Seatack neighborhood.

-About 665 linear feet of 48-inch storm drainpipe is proposed to replace the existing 36-inch pipe along Jackson Street to provide additional capacity to the stormwater system along South Birdneck Road to mitigate existing flooding conditions in the Seatack Neighborhood.
+About 665 linear feet of 48-inch storm drainpipe replaced the existing 36-inch pipe along Jackson Street, providing additional capacity to the stormwater system along South Birdneck Road to mitigate existing flooding conditions in the Seatack Neighborhood.

-In addition, cost-sharing agreements have been coordinated with the Stormwater Management Regulatory Division within Public Works Engineering and the Department of Public Utilities to include the following work:
+In addition, cost-sharing agreements were coordinated with the Stormwater Management Regulatory Division within Public Works Engineering and the Department of Public Utilities to include the following work:

 • Installation of a manufactured treatment device (MTD) near the outfall at Jackson Street.